honehone12/rabbit_mq_rpc/README.md

 # rabbit_mq_rpc
-rpc client and server on RabbitMQ
+rpc client and server on RabbitMQ based on example reconnection logic